tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 061.md

 - Silas has a private chat with Keth about the Phylactery.
 - We make our way back to Emberwood Village.
-- We go to the magic shop
+- We go to the magic shop and put a bunch of spiders on some hoodlums.
 -